siberianfox/g2wiki/Configuration-for-Firmware-Version-0.98.md

 The version number can be found as the fv variable in the startup JSON message, or by typing $fv.
 Version 0.98 encompasses g2 builds 082.06 and later.

 <br>
+# Summary / Cheat Sheet
+Connect to the G2 USB.
+To see a value enter `$<cmd>`.
+To set a value enter `$<cmd>=value`.
+Most commands are self explanatory.
+See the sections following the cheat sheet for those that require further explanation.
+### JSON Cheat Sheet
 This page describes how configuration works in [JSON mode](JSON-Operation).
 Most commands are also available from command line mode akak [Text Mode](TinyG-Command-Line).
 The few commands that are available from only one or the other are noted, as are any commands the behave differently depending on the mode.
 The rough equivalence is:
 <pre>
 {"NAME":n} == $NAME            Read value for command "NAME" in strict JSON mode